programmfabrik/easydb-documentation/content/sysadmin/configuration/easydb-server.yml/plugins/sso/shibboleth/_index.en.md

 Additionally the certificate (in this example `provider-certificate.pem`) is usually provided by the organization running the IDP.

-Typically, another certificate has to be configured in shibd for the domain of your easydb server.
+Typically, another certificate has to be configured in shibd, this time for the domain of your easydb server.
 Just a copy of the certificate (and key) used by the webserver should do the job:

 ```
 <CredentialResolver type="File"